I tested the 004 parka from Bastong (the South Korean Barbour)

 man in profile in long tartan parka and camel chinos

 When you move, you really have the impression of a large volume moving around you.
-It's nice, by the way.
+It's pleasant, by the way.
 Same for the length.

-Here you can see that it reaches my knees.
+Here you can see that it comes to my knees.
 Even slightly above.
 However, I really have the impression, when wearing it, that it goes down further.

 Almost mid-shin.